 Recently, the FCC fined T-Mobile for illegally throttling customers that stream videos.
-Expert believe that smaller ISPs could also be targeting video streamers and slowing down their connections.
+Experts believe that smaller ISPs could also be targeting video streamers and slowing down their connections.

 Want to learn how to stop Kodi buffering problems?
 If so, read on to discover the two best ways for improving video performance on Kodi and fixing Kodi issues that cause buffering.

 - 1 Fix #1: Adjust your cache settings and clear your temp files

 - 2 Fix #2: Use a VPN to prevent your ISP from categorizing you as a video streamer

 - 3 What’s a VPN?